scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 Reading and Writing
 ------------------------------
 While **skrf** supports reading and writing the touchstone file format, it also provides native IO capabilities for any skrf object through the functions :func:`~skrf.io.general.read` and :func:`~skrf.io.general.write`.
-These functions can also be called through the Network methods :func:`Network.read` and :func:`Network.write`, or implicitly through  :func:`Network.__init__`.
+These functions can also be called through the Network methods :func:`Network.read` and :func:`Network.write`.
+The Network constructor (:func:`Network.__init__` ) calls :func:`~skrf.io.general.read` implicitly if a skrf file is passed.

 .. ipython::